42Kmi/LagDrop/README.md

 2. Go to the "Services" tab in the DD-WRT web interface.
 Under the DHCP server settings, look for "static leases".
 Enter the MAC and IP addresses of your device.
 Include your console identifier (wiiu, xbox, 3ds, ps4, PC etc.) in the hostname case.
 Scroll to the bottom of the page and apply settings.
 PC users will have to edit lagdrop_generic.sh and fill the "CONSOLENAME=" line with the hostname given in the DD-WRT DHCP settings (e.g. CONSOLENAME=PC) before continuing.

-3. In the SCP client, enter your router's IP in the hostname case, "root" as username and your password then click on ok.
+3. In the SCP client, enter your router's IP in the hostname case, "root" as username and your password then click OK.
 Drop the following files in the jffs folder: lagdropclear.sh, lagdropcount.sh, lagdropkill.sh and runlagdrop.sh along with the lagdrop file suited for your device (e.g. lagdrop_ps4.sh for PS4, lagdrop_generic.sh for PC etc...).
+Chmod the jffs folder to 755 recursive (In WinSCP, right-click jffs folder, go to properties, set permission to 755, enable checkbox for "Set group, owner, and permissions recursively").

 4. In the DD-WRT web interface, go to Administration > Commands, and run the appropriate Lagdrop for your system, e.g.: "sh /jffs/lagdrop_wiiu.sh" for a Wii U (or run "/jffs/lagdrop_wiiu.sh" from SSH command-line interface).
 The 42Kmi directory and options.txt will be created.